EOSArgentina/tokens4telos/README.md

 cleos -u https://telos.eosargentina.io push action tokens4telos create '["your_account", "1000000000.0000 TOK"] -p your_account

 This will create the token TOK with a maximum supply equal to 1000000000.0000 TOK.
 The issuer will be "your_account".
+To issue tokens use

+cleos -u https://telos.eosargentina.io push action tokens4telos issue '["your_account", "9000.0000 TOK", "some memo"] -p your_account

+After this, 9000.0000 TOK will be available at your_account.